-It's as simple as it is ingenious, because for the individual passenger the lengthy lawsuit becomes a comfortable walk.
-The success rate of cases represented by FairPlane is around 85 percent.
+This is as simple as it is ingenious, because for the individual passenger the lengthy legal process becomes a comfortable walk.
+The success rate of the cases represented by FairPlane is around 85 percent.

 And he does not even have a cost risk: the company assumes all attorney and eventual court costs.
 FairPlane does not charge any processing fees, but a purely performance-based fee of 24,5 percent (plus VAT) of the actual compensation paid.

 High value for the customer